 Why do some entrepreneurs whom have great business acumen and management capability still fail?
 These two factors are the basic skillset any business leader should possess.
 Most entrepreneurs whom possess these two abilities eventually still fail due to lack of strategic vision.

-Being strategic in business planning does not mean putting on paper what I want to do and achieve.
+Being strategic in business planning does not mean just putting on paper goals and milestones.
 That is a wish list.
-A strategic thinker should instead be contrarian and ponder on what I can’t do at this moment.
+A strategic thinker should instead be contrarian and ponder on what he can’t do at this moment.

 If I can’t achieve this particular business goal now with the resources on hand, then under what circumstances could I accomplish this?
 If I can achieve this goal right now, what are the concrete next steps I have to take to reach the goal?

 A good business strategist is also creative in coming up with solutions in a different angle.
-For example, most small businesses commonly face hurdles with funding and securing business loans.
+For example, most small businesses commonly face hurdles with funding and securing a business loan.

 A resourceful founder will take a creative approach to financing and explore new ways to optimize the use of limited funds and resources when cornered in a tight situation.

 Being observant is a common trait for leaders with good business acumen and strategic ability.
 A good strategist is objectively clear about the current capability and culture of his company, resources, team and the competitive landscape of his industry.

-However, some one whom can strategize well but lack executional ability can only engage in fruitless mental stimulation.
+However, some one whom can strategize well but lack the ability to execute can only engage in fruitless mental stimulation.
 That is why most university professors lecturing on business or finance subjects have never run a successful enterprise before.

 Operational execution ability